colinkiama/vala-tutorial/source/main/04-01-entering-your-phrase.rst

 Entering your phrase
 ====================

-To begin, we'll start off by introudce input and ouput streams.
+To begin, we'll start off by introduce input and ouput streams.

 Introducing Input and Output Streams
 ------------------------------------